What to Eat in Osaka: Dotonbori Street Food & Restaurants

 Kinnotorikara (Torikara Stick)

-While Kinnotorikara technically falls under our list of Dotonbori street foods we threw it in the restaurant category cause it’s not on the “main street” and because we keep going back for more (I’m not joking, we’ve eaten these little chicken nuggets a total of four times).
+While Kinnotorikara technically falls under our list of Dotonbori street foods we threw it in the restaurant category cause it’s not on the “main street” and because we keep going back for more (I’m not joking, we’ve eaten these little chicken nuggets more times that I can count).

 Kinnotorikara is super cheap (around 200 yen for a single order!), made right in front of you, and there are a TON of different sauces you can pour right on each piece.
 Pop over across the street for a drink from the vending machine and enjoy these piping hot pieces of fried chicken.